txpipe/balius/docs/tx-building.md

 ## Important issues
 - what errors does `tx.serialize()` throw?
 - how to set the status of an http response?
+Response struct?
+- how to catch a url of '/foo/<bar>'?